docker/machine/docs/DRIVER_SPEC.md

 have to be public, but must offer it as Machine relies on SSH for system level maintenance.

-## Maintainer
-To be supported as an official driver, it will need to be maintained.
-There can be multiple driver maintainers and they will be identified in the maintainers file.

 # Provider Operations
 The following instance operations should be supported by the provider.